L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 </Directory>
 {% endhighlight %}

-My complete apache conf file for the virtual host we'll be using looks like this:
+My complete apache configuration file for the virtual host we'll be using looks like this:

 {% highlight apache %}
 <VirtualHost *:80>